Antonako1/battosh/README.md

 ### Known issues

 - --save-whitespace and comment ignoring leaves empty rows there, where the comments were
-- Paths like: C:\temp turn to C : \temp. please do "C:\temp" in the meantime
 - If statement intending is broken sometimes